ITV4 will show the Tour de France in 2019 (and so will Eurosport)

-For the first time, all stages will be broadcast right from the start.
+It sounds like most stages will be broadcast from the start.

-Much has been made of Phil Liggett and Paul Sherwen being put out to pasture, but Ned Boulting and David Millar are now well-established as their replacements, supported by Daniel Friebe in what was previously the Ned Boulting roving reporter role.
+Much was made of Phil Liggett and Paul Sherwen being put out to pasture, but Ned Boulting and David Millar are now firmly-established as their replacements, supported by Daniel Friebe in what was previously the Ned Boulting roving reporter role.

 Over on Eurosport, it’ll probably be Carlton Kirby and Rob Hatch alongside the comically unemotional Sean Kelly – a man whose knowledge of cycling is only surpassed by his complete inability to get any sense of passion across.
 Carlton Kirby is a bit of an acquired taste and somewhat prone to talking cobblers, but he can be entertaining during the duller passages of the race.

-Rob Hatch I rather like.
-He’s probably the best around for combining descriptive commentary with the all-important idle waffle (although he may focus rather too much on the cycling for those who enjoy the ambience of the race more than the sport).
+Rob Hatch I rather like, although some find him a bit excitable.
+Personally, I reckon he’s pretty good at combining descriptive commentary with the all-important idle waffle (although he may focus rather too much on the cycling for those who enjoy the ambience of the race more than the sport).

 When it comes to highlights, ITV4 wins hands down.
 It is a TV programme, as opposed to just being the highlights of the race itself, so they try and tell a story, summarising the day and framing it in the context of the race as a whole.
 Done badly, this approach could be frustrating – but they don’t do it badly.